Loading...

 Founded in the Netherlands in the early 20th century, the De Stijl movement championed geometric abstraction and sought to create a universal visual language through the use of primary colors and orthogonal lines.

 In the 1960s, minimalism rose to prominence as an art movement, with artists such as Donald Judd, Carl Andre, and Dan Flavin rejecting traditional art conventions in favor of reduced forms and industrial materials.
+Miesfandel's Lohe's famous quote "Less is more" has become synonymous with the minimalist spirit, expressing the idea that simplicity leads to greater clarity and elegance in design.

+To this day, minimalist design continues to evolve and adapt to society's changing needs and tastes.
 Beyond its origins in art and architecture, it has permeated many fields, from graphic design and fashion to interior design and digital interfaces

-Key Principles of Minimalism
+Key principles of minimalism

-At the heart of the philosophy of Minimalism are several key principles that guide its design approach
+At the heart of the philosophy of Minimalism are several key principles that guide its design approach.
+These principles, based on simplicity and functionality, form the basis of minimalist aesthetics

-Simplicity: At the heart of minimalist design is the pursuit of simplicity.
+At the heart of minimalist design is the pursuit of simplicity.
 This principle emphasises the elimination of unnecessary elements and seeks clarity and elegance in form and function.
 By stripping designs down to essential components, minimalist designers create visual harmony and reduce visual clutter, allowing for a more focused and impactful experience.

-Minimal use of colour: Minimalist design often uses a limited colour palette with an emphasis on neutral colours such as white, black, and gray.
+Minimalist design often uses a limited colour palette with an emphasis on neutral colours such as white, black, and gray.
 By minimising the use of colour, designers can focus their attention on form, texture, and composition, creating a sense of calm and unity in their designs.

+Minimalist Design favours clear lines and geometric shapes, abstaining from loud ornamentation in favour of simplicity and precision.
 Emphasising geometric shapes creates a sense of order and structure, contributing to the overall sense of balance and harmony in minimalist pieces.

+Negative space, also known as white space or white space, plays an important role in minimalist design.
 By strategically incorporating empty space into a composition, designers can improve visual clarity, create a focal point, and add a sense of openness and tranquillity to a design.

-Functionality: minimalist design prioritises function over form, focusing on creating designs that are practical, efficient, and user-friendly.
+Minimalist design prioritises function over form, focusing on creating designs that are practical, efficient, and user-friendly.
 Every element serves a purpose, unnecessary decorations are eliminated in favour of elegant and intuitive solutions.
 This focus on functionality makes the minimalist design not only visually appealing, but also highly functional and ergonomic.

 Examples of minimalist design

 Minimalist design principles appear in a variety of fields, from architecture and product design to graphic design and digital interfaces.
+Let's take a look at some notable examples that demonstrate the essence of minimalist design:

-Product Design: Apple products represent a minimalist design characterised by a sophisticated, understated aesthetic and intuitive functionality.
+Apple products represent a minimalist design characterised by a sophisticated, understated aesthetic and intuitive functionality.
 From the iPhone to the MacBook, Apple's products embody the principles of simplicity, elegance, and user-centred design, earning them a loyal following among consumers around the world.

+Swiss Style, also known as International Typographic Style, is an excellent example of minimalist graphic design.
+Developed in Switzerland in the 1950s, this design movement emphasises clarity, simplicity, and readability.
 With its clean typography, grid-based layout, and minimal use of images, Swiss-style posters have had a lasting influence on graphic design around the world.

-Digital Interface: The user interfaces of platforms such as Google and Microsoft demonstrate minimalist design principles in the digital realm.
+The user interfaces of platforms such as Google and Microsoft demonstrate minimalist design principles in the digital realm.
 A clear layout, intuitive navigation, and generous use of white space ensure a seamless and engaging user experience.
 Google's search engine homepage embodies simplicity and effectiveness, with a minimalist design that focuses on the search bar.

 Benefits of minimalism